Around wine

 Step 3

-Tilt the glass over a white surface and first observe its clarity.
+Tilt the glass over a white surface and observe its clarity first.
 The presence of particles will tell you the degree of filtration that the winemaker has exercised.

-Then look at the liquid on the edge of the glass.
+Then look at the liquid at the edge of the glass.
 A shiny aspect will reveal a certain acidity which will bring liveliness in the mouth.

 crystalline, shiny, radiant or on the contrary matt, dull, off